In this article, we look at all stages of design to estimate the cost for creating a great design for your application.

 What Does App Design Cost Consist Of?

-The main question is how much it costs to design a mobile app.
+The main question is how much does it cost to design a mobile app.
 As you can see, to make a successful design for an app requires preparation.
 So what goes into the cost of designing an app?

 - Evaluating the idea & filling out the Lean Model Canvas